jaehwan-dev/jaehwan-dev.github.io/_pages/about.md

 We work on a wide range of issues, from societal challenges to business optimization, always keeping the end goal of `positive change` in mind.
 By grounding our work in data and collaborating across disciplines, we ensure that our solutions are not only innovative but also practical and impactful.

 If you share our passion for solving real-world problems and enjoy exploring uncharted territories of knowledge, we’d love to hear from you.
 At `what Lab`, creativity meets purpose, and data meets action.
-Let’s make a difference together. <a href="mailto:%6A%61%65%68%77%61%6E@%63%6E%75.%61%63.%6B%72"><i class="fa-regular fa-envelope"></i></a>
+Let’s make a difference together.

 &nbsp;